software-architects/learn-blazor/content/pages/router.md

 <h1>Page1</h1>
 ```

 Route templates can contain parameters.
 In `@page "/hello-planet/{Planet}"`, `{Planet}` would be such a parameter.
-Parameters are assigned to properties if the component.
+Parameters are assigned to properties of the component.
 Here is an example for a simple template with a route parameter:

 ```cs
 @page "/hello-planet/{Planet}"